Investment: What Are Your Fees?

 Just as with any bespoken product, the cost of a tailor-made consulting project will vary based on the unique requirements and scope.
-But there are some basic “rack rates” to help you design your budget.
-All rates are for direct consulting with Aaron Allen one on one or with Aaron as lead with an AA team.
+But there are some basic rack rates to help you design your budget.

 $10,000 plus travel expenses.
 Rate includes in person meeting in addition to the development of support materials, such as initial discovery, data analysis, conceptual artwork design, pre-meeting discussion and review, tailored concepts specific to client, and necessary follow-up required.

 Retainers are managed in two ways: Annual retainers start at $100,000 and are the best choice for advisory board participation; ongoing coaching and support; and monitoring and guiding the company’s marketing plan implementation.
 These include weekly and monthly phone and email support, quarterly on-site visits and planning sessions.
 Alternatively, monthly retainers are the best option for strategy and implementation assignments.
 These start at $25,000 per month and include a more hands on approach from Aaron Allen and the appropriate team members (graphic designers, architects, interior designers, financial analysts, culinary development team, operations specialists, etc).

 New restaurant concept development: Varies by project scope; $100,000 minimum.
 The average is $300,000 over a period of 6 to 12 months.
 For projects not exceeding 90 days, such as investor due-diligence reports, chain restaurant marketing audits, business plans, or brand strategy development and presentation, a minimum investment of $25,000 is required.